 Paid Social Traffic

 The biggest difference between search and social traffic is that social users are not looking especially for you or what you have to offer.
 However, social media channels do still allow you to target a specific target audience, which means they probably need a little inspiration / convincing to convert.
 To avoid high bounce rates these users need to land on a page that clearly and neatly displays your offering.
 Remember, three clicks and they’ll be gone.
 You also need to make sure your landing page is mobile-friendly.
 Nearly 60 per cent of Facebook users access it via their mobile so by ignoring that you’re cutting out over half of your potential conversions.

 These users have reached your site through generic ads, so will need to the most convincing out of all paid traffic.
 The best way to achieve this is to make the landing page aesthetically pleasing, user friendly and interesting.
 Although conversion rates are lower through Online Display ads, they are necessary to maintain a flow of new visitors.

-If you would like advice on where to send your paid traffic, or help implementing PPC Coventry, talk to one of our friendly team on 0870 062 8760.
+If you would like advice on where to send your paid traffic, or help implementing PPC in your Coventry business, talk to one of our friendly team on 0870 062 8760.